-A single mother has written a powerful open letter to the government highlighting the ways in which it has failed her and her young son.
+A single mother wrote a powerful open letter to the government in 2016 highlighting the ways in which it has failed her and her young son.

-The woman, who wishes to remain anonymous, lives in Galway, just 15 minutes from Taoiseach Enda Kenny.
-She has grievances regarding the lack of support she has received with her health, education and accommodation.
-She intended to raise these issues with canvassing politicians ahead of the General Election at the end of this month, but as she says ‘I have yet to meet any politician at my door’.
+The woman, who wishes to remain anonymous, lived in Galway, just 15 minutes from then-Taoiseach Enda Kenny.
+She had grievances regarding the lack of support she had received with her health, education and accommodation.
+She intended to raise these issues with canvassing politicians ahead of the General Election of 2016, but as she said ‘I have yet to meet any politician at my door’.

-So to give a real insight into the problems that are faced by people living on the poverty line, she has written this open letter.
+So to give a real insight into the problems that are faced by people living on the poverty line, she wrote this open letter.

 As I type this, I am wearing gloves, earmuffs and a scarf inside my house waiting for the first candidate in the county to knock on my door to try to win my vote.
 I have yet to meet any politician at my door.

 I have maybe four teabags in my cupboard and no coffee, so I hope if someone comes they will be content to drink tap water while I show them how the tagline “Let’s Keep the Recovery Going” is simply a fantasy for those living on the poverty line.

 I will tell them how my young child went to bed last night with two pairs of socks on and a hat; while I wore my scarf under a hoody because we had no oil or coal to heat the house.
 I will show them how draughty my rented accommodation is and let them see their own breath as fog as they speak to me.

 I will tell them how I’ve been juggling single motherhood and my education for the last seven years and how I am now qualified with a C.V. packed with voluntary work and community involvement.

 I’ll show them my awards and professional references to prove that I am not the ‘lazy, single mother’ the media paints us as when discussing welfare.